 - Obey Traffic Laws: Understand and obey all of the traffic laws and rules in whatever area you are walking.
 For example, cross only at designated crosswalks and other places where it is legal, and do not try to cross when there is a red light and/or oncoming traffic.

 - Be Alert: Most of us have smartphones, and it can be difficult to put them away even for a short while.
 But as a pedestrian, it is your responsibility to pay attention to potential hazards and avoid them.
 In order to best accomplish this, limit your smartphone use, especially when you are crossing the road in places where there is typically high vehicle traffic.

-- Stay Sober: Alcohol plays a role in approximately 50% of all pedestrian accident cases.
+- Stay Sober: For avoiding a pedestrian accident, alcohol plays a role in approximately 50% of all pedestrian accident cases.
 And although it is usually an impaired driver that causes the accident, about one-third of all alcohol-related pedestrian crashes involve a pedestrian who is intoxicated.
 Whether you are driving or walking, alcohol impairs your judgment.
 Stay safe by staying sober.

 - Follow Traffic Laws: Many pedestrian crashes happen because of aggressive or reckless driving behaviors.
 Examples include excessive speeding, running stop signs and red lights, and failing to yield the right-of-way.
 As with pedestrians, motorists must be familiar with and obey all traffic laws in order to keep everyone safe.

 - Stay Sober: In spite of several decades of high-profile public awareness campaigns, far too many motorists make the horrible and often fateful decision to drive after having too much to drink.
 Do not be one of them – it may be a decision you regret for the rest of your life.